-Our Targeted Asset Classes Our targeted asset classes currently include: Asset Class Non-Agency RMBS •RMBS backed by prime jumbo (1) , Alt-A (2) and subprime mortgages (3) •RMBS backed by fixed rate mortgages, adjustable rate mortgages, or ARMs, Option-ARMs and Hybrid ARMs •RMBS backed by first lien and second lien mortgages •Investment grade and non-investment grade securities •Senior and subordinated securities •Interest only securities, or IOs, principal only securities, or POs, inverse interest only securities, or IIOs, and inverse floaters Agency RMBS •Whole pool pass-through certificates •To-Be-Announced mortgage pass-through certificates, or $TBAs^{(4)}$ Mortgage-Related Derivatives •Credit default swaps on individual RMBS, on the ABX, CMBX and PrimeX indices and on other mortgage-related indices •Other mortgage-related derivatives Corporate Debt and Equity Securities and Derivatives •Credit default swaps on corporations or on corporate indices •Corporate debt or equity securities •Options or total return swaps on corporate equity or on corporate equity indices Other •Residential whole mortgage loans •CMBS •Commercial mortgages and other commercial real estate debt •ABS •Other non-mortgage-related derivatives Prime jumbo mortgage loans are mortgage loans that have principal amounts that are greater than the conf Federal Home Loan Mortgage Corporation, or Freddie Mac, but are otherwise within typical Fannie Mae at Alt-A mortgage loans generally have income verification and/or employment verification standards that ar mortgage loans are more frequently collateralized by non-primary residences than prime loans.
-The credit Subprime mortgage loans are loans that are originated using underwriting standards that are less restrictive the programs of Fannie Mae and Freddie Mac.
-These lower standards permit loans to be made to borrower and Freddie Mac guidelines. e weaker than those standards employed in prime underwriting.
-Additionally, Alt-A quality of Alt-A borrowers generally exceeds the credit quality of subprime borrowers. than those used for other first and junior lien mortgage loan origination programs, such as use programs or ranne wae and rrequie viac.
-These tower standards permit toans to be made to borrowers having low credit scores and/or impertect or impaired credit histories (including outstanding judgments or prior bankruptcies), loans with no income disclosure or verification and loans with high loan-to-value ratios.
+Our Targeted Asset Classes Our targeted asset classes currently include: Asset Class Non-Agency RMBS •RMBS backed by prime jumbo (1) , Alt-A (2) and subprime mortgages (3) •RMBS backed by fixed rate mortgages, adjustable rate mortgages, or ARMs, Option-ARMs and Hybrid ARMs •RMBS backed by first lien and second lien mortgages •Investment grade and non-investment grade securities •Senior and subordinated securities •Interest only securities, or IOs, principal only securities, or POs, inverse interest only securities, or IIOs, and inverse floaters Agency RMBS •Whole pool pass-through certificates $ \hbox{\bf •To-Be-} Announced mortgage pass-through certificates, or TBAs \hbox{$^{(4)}$} $ Mortgage-Related Derivatives •Credit default swaps on individual RMBS, on the ABX and CMBX indices and on other mortgage-related indices •Other mortgage-related derivatives Corporate Debt and Equity Securities and Derivatives •Credit default swaps on corporations or on corporate indices •Corporate debt or equity securities •Options or total return swaps on corporate equity or on corporate equity indices Other •Residential whole mortgage loans •CMBS •Commercial mortgages and other commercial real estate debt •ABS •Other non-mortgage-related derivatives Prime jumbo mortgage loans are mortgage loans that have principal amounts that are greater than the conf Federal Home Loan Mortgage Corporation, or Freddie Mac, but are otherwise within typical Fannie Mae at Alt-A mortgage loans generally have income verification and/or employment verification standards that ar mortgage loans are more frequently collateralized by non-primary residences than prime loans.
+The credit Subprime mortgage loans are loans that are originated using underwriting standards that are less restrictive the programs of Earnie Mae and Freddie Mac.
+These lower standards permit loans to be made to become a complete that the programs of Earnie Mae and Freddie Mac.
+These lower standards permit loans to be made to become a complete that the programs of Earnie Mae and Freddie Mac. and Freddie Mac guidelines. e weaker than those standards employed in prime underwriting.
+Additionally, Alt-A quality of Alt-A borrowers generally exceeds the credit quality of subprime borrowers. than those used for other first and junior lien mortgage loan origination programs, such as the programs of Fannie Mae and Freddie Mac.
+These lower standards permit loans to be made to borrowers having low credit scores and/or imperfect or impaired credit histories (including outstanding judgments or prior bankruptcies), loans with no income disclosure or verification and loans with high loan-to-value ratios.